Special Educational Needs

 There is also support for some children from outside agencies.
-We have a teacher from the Complex Communication Team (CCT) who comes in to work with particular children.
-School also has a Speech and Language Therapist who is attached to the school who sees children for assessments, reviews and blocks of work on specific targets.
+We have an Autism Specilaist who comes in to work with particular children.
+School also has a visiting Speech and Language Therapist who is attached to the school who sees children for assessments, reviews and blocks of work on specific targets.
 Some children have regular visits from a Physiotherapist or Occupational Therapist.

 What additional activities are available to children with SEND outside of the curriculum?

 At St Christopher we have a range of after school and lunchtime activities that all children are welcome to attend.
 These include sports, crafts and technology clubs.
-We also run a breakfast club each morning.
+We occasionally run a breakfast club each morning when the need arises.
 Each term a list of the current provision, for each year group, is sent out and children indicate which activities they would like to take part in.
 Where necessary, we will provide extra support to enable children to access these, e.g. an additional adult, specialist equipment.
 Please contact the SENCo if you would like further information about how school clubs can be adapted to support your child.

 How does St Christopher support the emotional and social development of their pupils?

 We recognise the importance of supporting the emotional and social development of the children.
-Personal, Social and Health Education (PSHE) forms part of the curriculum and we have themes running through weekly assemblies.
+Personal, Social and Health Education (PSHE) forms part of the curriculum - the jigsaw programme is used as our main resource for this.
 We have also delivered Protective Behaviour work to all children.
+We also deliver a series of lessons called boomerang to support children to gain resilience and strategies for managing anxieties.
 Where children have specific social, mental or emotional health difficulties we may refer the children to outside agencies.

 Who should I contact if I want to find out more about SEND?